muhamadherwan/CSS3-Tutorial/README.md

 * !important (not recommended)

-# What seleCtors win out in the cascade depends on:
+# What selectors win out in the cascade depends on:
 * Specificity
 * Importance
 *Source Order